There are a lot of these houses. I’m just going to publish these in big batches.

 Looking at WSIC properties they tend to have a pattern where the properties were sold to a three business partners, Nathaniel J. Taube, Nathan Levin and James B. Evans as the Colonial Investment Co. for $3 million dollars.
 Those partners sold to African American buyers.
 There was usually a foreclosure.
 Then the property wound up in the hands of George Basiliko and or the DC Redevelopment Land Agency (RLA).
 Then there was the odd lucky ones who managed to avoid that fate.

-- January 1951 the Kings borrowed $3,525 from Colonial Investment Co. favorite trustees Abraham H. Levin and Robert G. Weightman.
+- December 1950 Mr. Smith borrowed $7,950 from Colonial Investment Co. favorite trustees Abraham H. Levin and Robert G. Weightman.

-- November 1961 the Badts, Evans, Taubes, and Wagmans sold 1507 3rd St NW and other properties in a large package to Sophia and George Basiliko.
+- November 1961 the Badts, Evans, Taubes, and Wagmans sold the remaining half and other properties in a large package to Sophia and George Basiliko.

-- At some point between 1971 and 1973 the District of Columbia Redevelopment Land Agency obtained ownership of the property.
+- December 1971 Basiliko and James Smith’s heirs sold the property to the District of Columbia Redevelopment Land Agency (RLA).